adanxx/01_Tutorial_My_first_Webserver/README.md

 TODO: write tutorial

-## Create a simple frontend JQuery app
+## Connect a simple frontend HTML and JQuery app to the API

-TODO: write tutorial
+Use this [index.html]() file to connect to the API

  ___